artix41/blog/blog/_posts/2023-05-08-surface-code.md

 As discussed in my [stabilizer decoding post](/blog/2023-03-28-stabilizer-formalism-3/), the maximum-likelihood decoding problem can also be approximated by solving for the error with the highest probability, instead of the whole coset.
 Assuming i.i.d. noise, finding the error with the highest probability is equivalent to finding the smallest error that fits the syndrome.
 In the case of the surface code, this corresponds to matching the excitations with chains of minimum weight.

 As it happens, this is completely equivalent to solving a famous graph problem, known as [**minimum-weight perfect matching**](https://en.wikipedia.org/wiki/Maximum_weight_matching)!
-This problem can be expressed as matching all the vertices of a weighted graph (with an even number of vertices), such that the total weight is maximized.
+This problem can be expressed as matching all the vertices of a weighted graph (with an even number of vertices), such that the total weight is minimized.
 In our case, the graph is constructed as a complete graph with a vertex for each excitation.
 The weight of each edge between two vertices is then given by the Manhattan distance between the two corresponding excitations.
 For instance, let's consider the following decoding problem:

 <!-- <div id="surface-code-matching" style="display: block; margin: auto; width: 400px; height: 400px">
 </div>